All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888_Brooklyn_AA_teamengraving

 Dated April 19, 1888.
-Drawing made from photo E and printed in the New York Evening World.
-Drawing included player IDs.
-Drawing confirms the uniforms had a check pattern.
-Research and image scan from Ken Samoil.
+Drawing made from team photo above and printed in a newspaper on this date.
+Drawing included player IDs and confirms the uniforms had a check pattern.
+Image from the New York Evening World, April 19, 1888.
+Image scan from Ken Samoil.

 Photo H